SNBSLibs/Licensing.ActivationKeys/README.md

 #### Applying activation keys

 Let's improve the previous example.
 Generally, applications should ask the end user to activate them if the current license is not usable.
 The corresponding method of `LicensingClient` is called `ActivateProduct()`.
-It returns `LicenseInfo` containing the information about the newly activated license (of course, it's activated only if it's usable)
+It returns `LicenseInfo` containing the information about the newly activated license (of course, it's activated only if it's usable).

  ```c#
 using (var client = new LicensingClient("YourConnectionString", "YourProductName")) {